duckduckgo/tracker-radar-collector/README.md

 - `-v, --verbose` - log additional information on screen (progress bar will not be shown when verbose logging is enabled)
 - `-l, --log-file <path>` - save log data to a file
 - `-f, --force-overwrite` - overwrite existing output files (by default entries with existing output files are skipped)
-- `-3, --only-3p` - don't save any first-party data (e.g. requests, API calls for same eTLD+1 as the main document)
+- `-3, --only-3p` - don't save any first-party data (e.g. requests, API calls for the same eTLD+1 as the main document)
 - `-m, --mobile` - emulate a mobile device when crawling
 - `-p, --proxy-config <host>` - optional SOCKS proxy host